How to Master Adhesive Selection for Industrial Applications

 As industrial adhesive specialists, we advocate for a design approach that prioritises chemical and thermal compatibility.

-Laboratory testing confirms that the interaction between moisture, temperature, and mechanical load determines the ultimate longevity of the bond.
+Laboratory testing confirms that the interaction among moisture, temperature, and mechanical load determines the bond’s ultimate longevity.

-Experience since the 1990s shows surface preparation is 90 percent of bond success.
+Experience since the 1990s shows that surface preparation accounts for 90% of bond success.

-Differential thermal expansion remains a critical challenge when bonding dissimilar materials like aluminium and polycarbonate.
+Differential thermal expansion remains a critical challenge when bonding dissimilar materials, such as aluminium and polycarbonate.

-These materials expand at different rates, which necessitates high-elongation flexible bonds with 400 percent elongation at break to prevent stress fractures.
+These materials expand at different rates, which necessitates high-elongation flexible bonds with 400% elongation at break to prevent stress fractures.

 Rigid bond lines in machinery often succumb to fatigue when subjected to continuous vibration.

-We recommend low-modulus adhesives with a Shore A 40 hardness for these scenarios to ensure the assembly maintains its integrity under cyclic loading.
+We recommend low-modulus adhesives with a Shore A hardness of 40 for these scenarios to ensure the assembly maintains integrity under cyclic loading.

 Temperature and Chemical Resistance